Boreal owl: Related species

-Fossil History
+Fossil history

 Remains of the boreal owl dating back to the Pleistocene era were found in a cave in southern New Mexico.
-Bones were found in a pueblo in north-central New Mexico that has been inhabited from around A.D.
-1250 to the present.
+Bones were found in a pueblo in north-central New Mexico that has been inhabited from around 1250 CE to the present.

+Etymology

+The genus name is Latin for a screech owl; the word came from the Ancient Greek aigōlios meaning "a bird of ill omen".
+The specific epithet funereus is Latin meaning "funereal".

 Description

 The boreal owl is small with a large head and long wings.
 Both sexes are similar in appearance, though females are larger.
-Males typically measure 21–25 cm (8.3-9.8 in) in length, with a wingspan of 55–58 cm (21.7-22.8 in), while females are larger – 25–28 cm (9.8–11 in) – with a wingspan of 59–62 cm (23.2-24.4 in).
-A female is heavier than a male bird and weighs 132-215 g (4.7-7.6 oz) compared to 93-139 g (3.3-4.9 oz) for a male bird.
+Males typically measure 21–25 cm in length, with a wingspan of 55–58 cm, while females are larger, 25–28 cm, with a wingspan of 59–62 cm.
+Females, weighing 132–215 g, are heavier than males, which weigh 93–139 g.

 Adult identification

-The plumage is brown above, with white flecking on the shoulders and whitish underparts with rust-colored streaks.
+The plumage is brown above, with conspicuous pearly-white spots on the back and wings (giving it its Danish name of perleugle, "pearl owl"), and whitish underparts with rust-coloured streaks.
 Its large head has yellow eyes and an olive-brown crown with small white droplets and larger central spots.
 The dull white facial disc is framed with a dark border and white "eyebrows" often described as giving the owl a "surprised" expression.
 The underparts are cream-white with russet-brown streaks, while the tail has olive-brown feathers with narrow bars.
 Flight feathers are dark olive-brown with contrasting white spots.
 The primaries typically have up to five rows of white spots, while the tail has three distinct rows of spots.
 Unlike other owl species, these spots remain separated even when the tail is folded closely together.
 The beak is light yellow, rather than dark like its relative the northern saw-whet owl.
 The ears are asymmetrical in multiple bones, which enhances their hunting success.
-The boreal owl's flight is relatively noiseless and straight.
+The flight is relatively noiseless and straight.